MonashMath/SCI1022/Git.md

 > 4. Add changes to the staging area and create a new commit into the  `set_example_in_italics_at_readme_file` branch.
 > 5. Push the branch to the remote repository at GitHub, create a PR from `set_example_in_italics_at_readme_file` to `master` at GitHub, and merge this PR at GitHub.
 >
-> Before executing step 5, can you advance whether there will be *merge conflict* in this scenario?
+> Before executing step 5, can you predict whether there will be *merge conflict* in this scenario?
 Why?
 Why not? *Hint*: at the beginning of the section, we performed local changes and registered them into a new local commit, but **we did not actually push into `master`**.
 ----

 Now move to the original local copy of the remote GitHub repository (we will no longer play the role of your collaborator).
-If you completed successfully the steps in Exercise 15, you should obverse the following after pulling the latest changes into `master` from the remote repository:
+If you successfully completed the steps in Exercise 15, you should obverse the following after pulling the latest changes into `master` from the remote repository:

 ```
 $ git pull origin master